Optimal correction of concatenated fault-tolerant quantum codes: Correction method

-The logical confidence rating represents the probability of a logical error, $\mathcal{O}(p^{C_L})$.
-However, there is also a possibility that the corrections applied will result in a state that is outside of the code space, so that it is neither the correct state nor the state affected by a logical error.
-Just as we used the complement match to determine the probability of a logical error we can determine the probability of individual errors on each data qubit by considering the other flag matches.
-At the end of each error-correction cycle the confidence of each data qubit is updated to be the minimum of the confidence of its associated transitive flag and a confidence determined during the error correction of the encoded qubit, where this confidence is calculated in an analogous way to the logical confidence.

-In large codes there will also be probabilities of correlated sets of data errors that we are able to derive from the flag matches.
-Let $E$ represent a particular set of a data errors after an error-correction cycle.
+There is also a possibility that errors, and consequent corrections, will result in a state that is outside of the code space, so that it is neither the correct state nor the state affected by an encoded error.
+Just as we use the complement match to determine the probability of an encoded error, we can determine the probability of errors on the individual data qubits by considering other flag matches.
+For large codes there will also be probabilities of sets of correlated data errors that we can determine.
+Let $E$ represent a particular set of errors after an error-correction cycle.
 Then

-The weight of the flag corresponding to this set of data errors should, therefore, be updated to be the minimum of its current weight and the sum of each set of flags that match this outcome, taking into account any corrections that have been applied, minus the weight of the minimum weight flag match.
-(See Section \ref{sec: application} for an example.)
+The weight of the flag corresponding to this set of errors should, therefore, be updated to be the minimum of its current weight and the weight of each set of flags that match this outcome, taking into account any corrections that have been applied, minus the weight of the minimum-weight flag match.
+(See $\S$3.1 for an example.)

-By the careful consideration of every possible cause of every syndrome we always have accurate confidence ratings for every qubit at every level.
-We use this information to maximize the probability of success by always correcting based on the most likely set of errors.
+Through the careful consideration of how errors propagate in error-correction circuits, we can identify every possible cause of every syndrome and thus accurately calculate confidence ratings for every qubit at every level of encoding.
+This allows us to always correct based on the most likely set of errors and makes each level of error correction as effective as possible at reducing the encoded error rate.